Position

 Programmers have a strong demand in the job market, and their salaries reflect this.
-The average yearly salary for a programmer is around $93,634.
-This figure can vary based on experience and location.
-Programmers with more experience and those in tech-heavy cities often earn more.
+On average, a programmer earns about $93,510 per year.
+This figure can vary based on experience, skills, and the specific industry.
+For those just starting, salaries can be lower, but they grow with experience and expertise.

 San Francisco, CA